 To detect a relapse or predict a possible undesirable change in chimeric status, the measurement has to be highly sensitive.
 When using qPCR as a method of measurement a sensitivity of as low as o.o5% can be realized.
 This is 20 to 100 fold more sensitive compared to current conventional method using STR's.
 Overcoming the shortcomings in sensitivity and ease of analysis, we have created KMRtype & KMRtrack reagents together with KMRengine software.
 The first comprehensive and complete workflow for Chimerism Monitoring by qPCR.

-Available as Research Use Only (RUO)
+Available as Research Use Only (RUO) and CE

 KMRtype® & KMRtrack®